tingold/pgdog/docs/docs/architecture/benchmarks.md

 # Benchmarks

-pgDog does its best to minimize its impact on database performance.
+PgDog does its best to minimize its impact on database performance.
 Great care is taken to make sure as few operations are possible are performed when passing data between clients and servers.
 All benchmarks listed below were done on my local system and should be taken with a grain of salt.
-Real world performance is impacted by factors like network speed, query complexity and especially by hardware used for running pgDog and PostgreSQL servers.
+Real world performance is impacted by factors like network speed, query complexity and especially by hardware used for running PgDog and PostgreSQL servers.

 ## pgbench